VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness

 \subsection{The Role of Prompt Engineering}

 In modern video generation, the Prompt Refiner rewrites or augments input text prompts to enhance video generation quality.
-For implementation details, please refer to the \textit{Supplementary File}.
+For implementation details, please refer to the Sec~\ref{sec:setup}.
 Below, we highlight several notable and potentially surprising observations.

 \textbf{Controllability vs. Creativity.} Our evaluation results reveal a trade-off between \textit{Creativity} and \textit{Controllability}.
 Sora performs well in creative tasks but struggles with controllability, while the other models show the reverse pattern.
 This suggests that models emphasizing creativity and diversity are better at flexibly imagining novel content, but may be less capable of strictly and accurately following control signals.
 Alternatively, the Prompt Refiner used with the other three models may improve controllability by fine-graining the text at the expense of diversity.
 Sora’s internal prompt optimization appears to take a different approach.
 Going forward, prompt refinement strategies should consider not only precision but also the preservation of diversity, which is essential for creating open-ended content and simulating the distributions of the real world.